paquettedavid/FPGATemperaturePIDController/README.md

 ######Power supply
 used: (link here)

+###PWM Control Signal Info
+PWM output is configured on JA pin 1 (ja(0)).
+0 to 100% duty cycle modulation with 6-bit resolution.
+0 to 3.3VDC.
+External circuit needed to power the dc motor.

+##Motor Driver Circuit
+3.3VDC to 5.0VDC logic shifter for pwm dc motor control.

 ###Bus Info
 Module communication is handled by the Wishbone bus.
 TemperatureControlMaster, wb_vga are Wishbone masters